christerjohansson/musikspelare/README.md

-# Spotifire 🔥
+# ReactSpot - Musikspelare 🔥

-Add some fire to your Spotify music playlists 🎧
+Add some react to your Spotify music playlists 🎧

 ## Built With